 How accurate are ovulation calculators?

-Ovulation calculators can be accurate, given your cycles are regular and you actually do ovulate every month without fail.
+how accurate is ovulation tracking?
+Ovulation calculators accuracy can be reliable, given your cycles are regular and you actually do ovulate every month without fail.
 This means that your cycle lasts a consistent amount of days cycle to cycle and you never experience anovulatory cycles.

 The main problem with ovulation calculators is that they calculate your ovulation date based solely on the information you feed them and their results are just an average.
 Since a woman’s cycle can vary drastically month to month, cycle length and ovulation day are also subject to change.
 In fact, studies show that ovulation calculators are only accurate about 20% of the time.